The Mask of Zorro: Plot

 In 1821, masked swordsman Zorro defends the commoners of Alta California from Spanish oppression.
 Corrupt governor Don Rafael Montero sets a trap for Zorro at the public execution of three peasants.
 Zorro stops the execution, and Montero's soldiers are defeated by two young brothers, Alejandro and Joaquín Murrieta.
 Zorro fights the remaining soldiers and thanks the brothers by giving Joaquín a medallion.
 Montero deduces Spanish-born nobleman Don Diego de la Vega is Zorro and attempts to arrest him at his home.
 A swordfight and then a fire breaks out, and de la Vega's wife Esperanza, whom Montero covets, is murdered in the process.
 While the building burns, Montero takes de la Vega's infant daughter, Elena, as his own before imprisoning de la Vega and returning to Spain.

-In 1841, two bandits, Alejandro and Joaquín, run a scam to collect the bounty on their heads and steal a strongbox.
-They, however, fail and are caught by Captain Harrison Love, Montero's new American right-hand man.
-Alejandro escapes, while Joaquín kills himself to avoid execution by Love.
+In 1841, Alejandro and Joaquín are bandits and conmen trying to steal a strongbox.
+They, however, fail and are caught by Captain Harrison Love, employed by Montero's company.
+Alejandro escapes, but a wounded Joaquín commits suicide.
 Meanwhile, Montero returns to California with the now adult Elena.
 Because of Montero, Elena believes her mother died in childbirth.
 Montero's reappearance motivates de la Vega to escape captivity.
 He encounters a drunk Alejandro and recognizes the medallion he gave his brother.
 He agrees to make Alejandro his protégé in order for them to take revenge on their respective enemies, Montero and Love.
-Alejandro agrees to undergo de la Vega's intense training in Zorro's secret lair underneath the ruins of his family estate.
-In addition, Alejandro seeks to succeed de la Vega as Zorro.
+Alejandro agrees to undergo de la Vega's intense training in Zorro's secret lair underneath the ruins of his family estate, in hopes of being named his successor.

 While still being trained, Alejandro steals a stallion resembling Zorro's steed Tornado from the local garrison, masked like "Zorro" and barely escaping.
 De la Vega scolds Alejandro, asserting that Zorro was a servant of the people, not a thief.
 He challenges Alejandro to gain Montero's trust instead.
 Alejandro poses as visiting nobleman Don Alejandro del Castillo y García, with de la Vega as his servant Bernardo, and attends a party at Montero's hacienda.
 There, he earns Elena's admiration and enough of Montero's trust to be invited to a secret meeting between noblemen.
 Montero hints at a plan to overthrow Mexican rule in California and proclaim it as an independent republic by buying it from Santa Anna, who needs money for the upcoming Mexican–American War.